 How to Generate OG Images in Next.js with a Single API Call

-Open Graph images — the thumbnail previews that appear when someone shares your link on Twitter, Slack, or LinkedIn — are one of those features that look simple but quietly eat hours.
+Open Graph images — the preview thumbnails that appear when someone shares your link on Twitter, Slack, or LinkedIn — look simple but quietly eat hours to implement properly.
 A static og.png works for a homepage, but the moment you have blog posts, product pages, or user profiles, you need a unique image per URL with the right title baked in.

-Most tutorials send you down one of three painful paths: Puppeteer (150 MB dependency, crashes on Vercel), next/og (JSX-only, edge runtime lock-in, limited CSS), or canvas/sharp (no layout engine, pixel math for everything).
+Most tutorials funnel you toward one of three painful options: Puppeteer (150 MB dependency, crashes on Vercel), next/og (JSX-only, edge runtime lock-in, limited CSS support), or canvas/sharp (no layout engine — pure pixel math).
 There is a cleaner approach: send HTML, get a PNG back.
-That is exactly what RenderPix does.
+That is what renderpix does.

-For most blog setups, you do not need a Route Handler at all.
-RenderPix exposes a /og-image endpoint that accepts query parameters and returns a 1200×630 PNG directly:
+For most blog setups you do not need a Route Handler at all. renderpix exposes a public /og-image endpoint that accepts query parameters and returns a 1200×630 PNG directly.
+Paste this in your browser to see it work immediately:

 bash